-We’re a generation of TV show bingers, and that’s okay hunz – own it.
-But isn’t it annoying when you just want to watch a relatable show, with lesbian characters.
-If you’re anything like us then what tends to happen is we search for hours and then give up, we all know that new TV shows are needed to get stuck into.
+We’re a generation of TV show bingers, and that’s okay – own it.
+But isn’t it annoying when you just want to watch a relatable show, with lesbian characters?
+If you’re anything like us then what tends to happen is you search for hours and then give up, we all know that new lesbian TV shows are needed to get stuck into.
 So we’ve compiled a nice list for you below of the best lesbian TV series to watch.

-We try to update this regularly so please comment below if you’ve spotted another great show that we need to add.
+We try to update this regularly so please comment below if you’ve spotted another good lesbian show or tv series that we need to add.
 Sharing’s caring!

 A League of Their Own

-We were absolutely blown away about how queer focused ‘A League of Their Own’ new TV Series is on Amazon Prime.
+We were absolutely blown away by how queer-focused ‘A League of Their Own’ lesbian TV Series is.
+Plus it is on Amazon Prime.
 We’re also extremely happy that it’s not advertised as a queer or lesbian tv series, it’s just advertised as exactly what it is – a fun baseball comedy.
 It just so happens to have a lot of lesbian characters in it and queer people.
 Hooray for us.
-Set in 1943, A League of Their Own TV Series is based on the original film and is about a group of women who try out for an All-American Girls Professional Baseball League whilst the men at at war.
+Set in 1943, A League of Their Own TV Series is based on the original film and is about a group of women who try out for an All-American Girls Professional Baseball League whilst the men are at war.
 Abbi Jacobson (Who stars as Carson) co-created the show with Will Graham.
-We absolutely love A League of Their Own for multiple reasons; It features several lesbian couples, it includes an incredible trans storyline and how that might have been navigated in the 40s, and the extreme struggles for a Black ballplayer called Max Chapman who dreams of playing professionally but is forbidden from trying out for the league because of her race.
+We absolutely love A League of Their Own for multiple reasons; It features several lesbian couples, it includes an incredible trans storyline and how that might have been navigated in the 40s, and the extreme struggles of a Black ballplayer called Max Chapman who dreams of playing professionally but is forbidden from trying out for the league because of her race.

 Get this series on ASAP, but don’t forget – “there’s no crying in Baseball!”.